 Soil Expansion

 Concrete is not the only part of your home that suffers when constantly exposed to water.
 The soil around your foundation can also absorb all the excess moisture that results from poor drainage and start to expand; the more it expands, the more hydrostatic pressure it exerts over your foundation, causing it to crack and shift.
+When there is too much water, the soil can expand excessively, increasing the risk of foundation damage.

 While soil expansion is something that you really can’t avoid at all (since letting your yard go completely dry causes the next issue we’ll discuss), you can mitigate its negative effect by doing your due diligence and giving your foundation a fighting chance through waterproofing and responsible watering.
+Controlling moisture levels around your home is essential to prevent soil expansion and protect your foundation from potential issues.

 Soil Erosion